GaryOderNichts/wiiu-shaders/shaders.md

 Before reading through this, I expect you to know a bit about shaders in general and GLSL.

 ## Getting started
-In this tutorial we'll write our shaders in assembly and assemble them using latte-assembler into a format called GSH (GX2 Shader).
-This format can be read by GX2.
+In this tutorial we'll write our shaders in assembly and assemble them using latte-assembler into the GSH file format.
+The GSH file stores the GX2 shader data.
+This format can be read by a library called GFD.

 Latte-assembler is part of decaf-emu and can be downloaded from the artifacts of the [latest workflow](https://github.com/decaf-emu/decaf-emu/actions) (You need a GitHub account to download artifacts).

 ## Writing our first shader